The WGC Invitational was one of for World Golf Championship events co-sanctioned by both the PGA Tour and the European Tour.

 |2019||Brooks Koepka||-16||3 Strokes|

-The list below shows the recent winners of both the FedEx St Jude Classic and the WGC-Bridgestone Invitational.
-Although the St. Jude Classic is technically a different event, it was played at the same course as the current tournament so the comparisons are stronger than with the Bridgestone Invitational.
-It is worth noting however that the FedEx St Jude was played the week before the US Open so the strength of the field was nothing like at WGC event.
+The list below shows the previous most recent winners of both the FedEx St. Jude Classic and the WGC-Bridgestone Invitational.
+Although the St. Jude Classic was technically a different event, it was played at the same course as the St. Jude Invitational so the comparisons were stronger than with the Bridgestone Invitational.
+It is worth noting however that the FedEx St. Jude Classic was played the week before the US Open so the strength of the field was nothing like at WGC event.

 |Year||St. Jude Classic Winner (Par/Margin)||WGC Bridgestone Invitational Winner (Par/Margin)|

 |2018||Dustin Johnson (-19 / 6 Strokes)||Justin Thomas (-15 / 4 Strokes)|

 |2017||Daniel Berger (-10 / 1 Stroke)||Hideki Matsuyama (16 / 5 Strokes)|

 |2016||Daniel Berger (-13 / 3 Strokes)||Dustin Johnson (-6 / 1 Stroke)|

 |2015||Fabian Gomez (-13 / 4 Strokes)||Shane Lowry (-11 / 2 Strokes)|

 |2014||Ben Crane (-10 / 1 Stroke)||Rory McIlroy (-15 / 2 Strokes)|

 |2013||Harris English (-12 / 2 Strokes)||Tiger Woods (-15 / 7 Strokes)|